Mass anti-war protests take place in Belarus: 800 detained

 The police reacted fast.
 In many cities, people were detained inside polling stations, near them, or just on the street for saying “I am against the war”, wearing blue and yellow, car honking, photographing ballots, or even while waiting for their turn to vote.
 In Minsk, a woman was detained while walking her dog alone.
 In Hrodna, several people were detained because they refused to leave the polling station, where they had every right to be as voters.

-At about 5 pm a large number of protesters gathered near the main building of the Ministry of Defense in Minsk.
+At about 5 pm, a large number of protesters gathered near the main building of the Ministry of Defense in Minsk.
 Many were carrying Ukrainian flags and chanting anti-war slogans.
 All central streets of the capital were filled with honking cars.
 People in some of the cars were playing the Ukrainian anthem.
-The protesters were dispersed by security forces in black and olive uniforms without insignia: apparently, both riot police and internal troops.
+The protesters were dispersed by security forces in black and olive uniforms without insignia: apparently, those were riot police and internal troops.
 They isolated small groups of people and grabbed all but the elderly.

 People continued to carry flowers to the Ukrainian embassy, as they had done on previous days.
 The entire fence near the embassy was covered with flowers.
-But security officials arrived there as well to disperse the participants of the peaceful solidarity action.
+But security officials arrived there to disperse the participants of the peaceful solidarity action.

 According to the Ministry of Internal Affairs, 800 people were detained on Sunday in more than a dozen cities and towns across Belarus.
 Not all the detainees’ names are known yet.